-- D. Students who have been suspended from the institution without completing learning support requirements may not be exempted from their learning support requirements through transfer of course credit unless they are eligible for transfer admission under the institution's regular transfer admission policies. - E. Students who have not taken any college work in the University System for three years may be retested with COMPASS (in any unsatisfied area) and readmitted without a learning support requirement if they meet the institutional criteria for exemption.
+- attach a letter specifying the reasons for his/her appeal; - submit the completed appeal packet to the Office of Student Success no later than five calendar days after the last final exam date of the semester; - appear in person before the Academic Review Committee. - 2.
+The Chairperson of the Academic Review Committee will inform the student of the Committee's decision at the time of the Committee meeting and the Secretary to the Vice President for Academic Affairs will confirm the Committee's decision in writing.
+If the appeal is granted, the student may enroll in the Learning Support course and one additional course during the semester of the additional attempt.
+Only one appeal semester is allowed.
+A student may appeal the decision of the Academic Review Committee in writing to the Vice President for Academic Affairs. - E. Students who have been suspended from the institution without completing learning support requirements may not be exempted from their learning support requirements through transfer of course credit unless they are eligible for transfer admission under the institution's regular transfer admission policies. - F. Students who have not taken any college work in the University System for three years may be retested with COMPASS (in any unsatisfied area) and readmitted without a learning support requirement if they meet the institutional criteria for exemption.
 Students who do not exempt on the retest may appeal for readmission.
-Students readmitted under this provision are subject to the 20-hour limit on college-level course work and may not take credit work if they had earned 20 credit hours during their previous period(s) of enrollment. - F. Students with learning disorders who are required to enroll in learning support must fulfill all stated requirements, including the COMPASS requirements.
+Students readmitted under this provision are subject to the 20-hour limit on college-level course work and may not take credit work if they had earned 20 credit hours during their previous period(s) of enrollment. - G. Students with learning disorders who are required to enroll in learning support must fulfill all stated requirements, including the COMPASS requirements.
 These students should be provided with appropriate course accommodations.